 The legend goes that Martha came from Palestine to Tarascon where there ruled at the time a terrible amphibian monster called La Tarasque.
 With great courage the saint miraculously tamed the monster.

-Since that time pilgrims come to visit the Collegiate Church St. Martha which was built in her honor not far from the chateau Rene (one of the most beautiful medieval castles in France).
+Since that time pilgrims come to visit the Collegiate Church St. Martha, which was built in her honor not far from the chateau Rene.

 The chateau du Roi Rene is exceptionally well preserved, it is one of the most beautiful medieval castles in France..

 This palace started in 1400 by Louis II of Anjou and finished by his son King Réné with majestic feudal looks: you will feel very small at its entrance!